jcub1011/Door-Dash/README.md

 The can check out, where it will display the total cost (without tax or delivery fee) and items selected.
 They can 'pay', and they will recieve a receipt with total cost + tax, delivery fee, and estimated arrival time.

+# wxWidgets Install
+- See this video for library setup -> https://youtu.be/ONYW3hBbk-8

 # class Item
 - private:
     - ***string*** *name*